Do you ever make exceptions to the ratings minimum? Will you hold a spot for my child until he or she qualifies?

 Having a whole group of campers that are already at a certain level allows us to take full advantage of our talented instructional staff.
 A week is just not very long, so rather than spending time teaching the basics, our instructors can jump right into the finer points of the game.

 In addition, chess notation is like a foreign language, and our camp is a total immersion experience.
 If you're not fluent, it's going to be difficult for you to keep up- or worse, you might slow down the rest of the class.

-There are a lot of really great day camps out there for the beginning player.
+There are a lot of really great camps out there for the beginning player, both day camps and overnight camps.
 We're looking to provide something really special for more committed, more advanced players.

 What is the average playing strength of the campers?

 The average rating of all campers for the past three years has been around 1700.
 The top group typically ranges from 2000-2200.